WEBSITE UNDER REVISION (DECEMBER 2, 2020)

 - Community and Urban labour program

 - Introduction to Scaffolding program

 As the Government of BC has lifted some restrictions, effective Monday June 15, 2020, NENAS will provide in-person service at our office in Fort St. John.

 All visitors to our office will be asked to follow the COVID-19 visitor restrictions, and will be screened by staff before entering our building.

 To reduce contact within our building, we will be limiting our in-person capacity and we will be taking in-office appointments only.

 Clients will be required to call 250.785.0887 to make an appointment for an in-person session for access to computers/printers/job search, or to meet with one of our Employment Assistance Services Officers for career counselling, or job/schooling supports.

 Should you prefer to not come into our offices, NENAS will continue to offer virtual support services to meet your employment, schooling and training needs.

-To create opportunities for First Nations and Inuit people to realize their full potential while supporting the unity and collaboration of First Nations in Northeast BC.
+To create opportunities for First Nations and Inuit people to realize their full potential while supporting the unity and cohesiveness of First Nations in Northeast British Columbia.

 To work collaboratively in providing holistic human resource development for First Nations and Inuit people of Northeast BC.